blackmirag3/Classify/docs/UserGuide.md

 ### `list`, press enter, press enter, [2]
 Displays the list of students that is registered in the tuition centre with the total number of classes taken.

+### `list`, press enter, press enter, [3]
+Displays the list of students that is registered in the tuition centre with their phone numbers beside their names

+### `list`, press enter, press enter, [4]
+Displays the list of students who were archived.

+### `list`, press enter, press enter, [5]
+Displays the list of students who were recently deleted from the master list.

 ### `view <student>`
 Views a students details.
 If the name of the student is not specified in the initial command, the program will prompt the user for the name.